 The Construction Environmental Representative is responsible for ensuring that this plan is reviewed and approved.
 The Construction Environmental Representative is responsible for updating this plan to reflect changes to construction, legal and other requirements, as required.

 Amendments

-Any revisions or amendments must be approved by the Project Director in consultation with Project Co before being distributed / implemented.
+Any revisions or amendments must be approved by the Project Manager and/or client before being distributed / implemented

-Revision Details
+Revision Control